ttImp/FullwoodHackAcademy/README.md

-Of course.
-Here is the updated `README.md` with a new "Getting Started" section that explains how to clone the repository and run the Python script.
 # Welcome to the Fullwood Hackademy 2025!

 Today, we'll be learning about web application security in a hands-on ethical hacking exercise.
 Our goal is to understand how login forms work and how they can be tested for common vulnerabilities like weak passwords.